appzuka/project-references-example/README.md

 const depths = [10,10];
 const busyWork = 100;
 ```
-the generated code will contain around 100 files in 2 layers each with 100 repeated blocks of code to give the compiler some work to do.
+the generated code will contain around 100 files in 2 layers each with 100 repeated blocks of code (900 lines of code) to give the compiler some work to do.

 With webpack in watch mode I run <code>yarn build</code>.
 After the initial compile I make a change to <code>zoo/zoo.ts</code>.
 Webpack reports 2 compiles (for reasons which are understood).
 The first takes 3.2 seconds and the second 0.8s.